mo-justlearnai/Get-Started-with-ReactJS-2023/README.md

 I am working in VSCode to develop this.
 [Download VS Code](https://code.visualstudio.com/)

-Start a New Powersell Terminal in VS Code
+Start a New PowerShell Terminal in VS Code

 <img src="images/reactjsstart_terminal_vscode.png"/>